bruscalia/bnbpy/README.md

 ### Flow Shop

 In this example, I used an instance from the literature with 20 jobs on 10 machines.
-It takes slightly more than 1s to be solved, which is an incredible performance even compared to the best commercial MILP solvers.
+It takes less than 1s to be solved, which is an incredible performance even compared to the best commercial MILP solvers.

 ```python